 The New Jersey Lawyer’s Assistance Program supports volunteering.
 Volunteering provides opportunities on many levels and is often a strong consideration by employers when selecting applicants for a position.
 To assist you in considering and seeking volunteer opportunities, we are developing this web page and ask that you check back with us periodically for updates.

 According to Wikipedia, “Volunteering is generally considered an altruistic activity and is intended to promote goodness or improve human quality of life.
 In return, this activity can produce a feeling of self-worth and respect.
 There is no financial gain involved for the individual.
 Volunteering is also renowned for skill development, socialization, and fun.
 Volunteering may have positive benefits for the volunteer as well as for the person or community served.
 It is also intended to make contacts for possible employment.
-It is helping, assisting, or serving another person or persons without pay.
-Many volunteers are specifically trained in the areas they work, such as medicine, education, or emergency rescue.
-Others serve on an as-needed basis, such as in response to a natural disaster.”
+It is helping, assisting, or serving another person or persons without pay.”

 The Many Benefits of Volunteering